owasp-sbot/MGraph/docs/code/providers/graph_rag/tech-brief__building-intelligent-knowledge-Systems-with-mGraph-ai.md

 ## Conclusion

-This example demonstrates how MGraph-AI can:
+This example demonstrates how MGraph-DB can:
 1. Process security news into structured knowledge
 2. Maintain relationship context
 3. Adapt responses to user roles